 Prayer: Lord, we often think we are where You want us to be.
-May we take time to make sure we are with You.
+Make us aware of where we really are and lead us to You.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 119:176 I have strayed like a lost sheep.
-Seek your servant, for I have not forgotten your commands.
+Scripture For Today: I have strayed like a lost sheep.
+Psalm 119:176a